readium/webpub-manifest/modules/sync-narration.md

 This specification introduces a dedicated media type value to identify a Synchronized Narration document: `application/vnd.syncnarr+json`.

-When serialized as a file, Synchronized Narration document <strong class="rfc">must</strong> have the following extension: `.sync`.
+When saved as a file, a Synchronized Narration document <strong class="rfc">must</strong> have the following extension: `.sync`.

 ## Declaring a Synchronized Narration document in a Manifest